MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ```

 # Generate file url
-Use the `generateFileUrl` method to create a link for a file located on Telegram servers.
+Use the `generateFileUrl` method to create a link for a file located on Telegram's servers.

 ## Example
 ```php